 This blog is administered and authored by Prof. Dr. R. (Roel) Nieuwenkamp.

 Roel studied Economics, Law and Philosophy at the Erasmus University Rotterdam.
-He worked at the European Commission and was a consultant in New Zealand on the issue of results oriented government.
+He worked at the European Commission and was a consultant in New Zealand.
 He worked for several years as management consultant at Arthur Andersen.

 In 1998 he became interim manager at the Ministry of Education.
 From 2001 until August 2006 he was managing director of the Entrepreneurship Department of the Ministry of Economic Affairs.

-From September 2006 until May 2013, he was managing director of the International Trade Policy & Economic Governance with the Ministry of Foreign Affairs.
-His responsibilities concerned trade policy (WTO), investment treaties, corporate social responsibility, and the regulation of strategic goods.
+From September 2006 until May 2013, he was managing director of the International Trade Policy & Economic Governance Department at the Ministry of Foreign Affairs of The Netherlands.
+His responsibilities concerned trade policy (WTO), investment policy, corporate responsibility, and the regulation of trade in weapons and strategic goods.

-In parallel to his time at the Ministry of Foreign Affairs Roel wrote his PhD dissertation about the interaction between ministers and top civil servants.
+In addition to his job he wrote his PhD dissertation about the interaction between ministers and top civil servants.
 From 2010 to 2014 he was part-time Professor of Public Administration at the University of Amsterdam.
+He still teaches at several universities.